creoapp/documentation/docs/drafts/SegmentedControl.md

 1. Drop a `SegmentedControl` control from the object panel to a `Window`
 2. Add one or more `SegmentedControl` items by clicking on the `+` button on the right side of the selected `SegmentedControl` item into the layout area
-3. Use the `SegmentedControlItem Inspector` to customize its properties like `Title` and `Image` If you need to write code for SegmentedControl:
+3. Use the `SegmentedControlItem Inspector` to customize its properties like `Title` and `Image`

+If you need to write code for Button:

 4. Open the `Code Editor` (cmd + 6)
 5. Select the `Action` item inside the `Events` area and write your custom code in the `Code Editor`